ucsc/site-specialevents/source/_events/kraw-lecture/2020/index.md

 ---
 title: "Kraw Lecture Series on Science and Technology"
-description: "The UCSC Molecular Diagnostic Lab, led by Jeremy Sanford, Olena Vaska, and Michael Stone, performs coronavirus tests for the UCSC Student Health Center and other medical providers in the Santa Cruz community."
+description: "Our COVD-19 response series continues, this time with a look at hardware solutions.
+Healthcare professionals need to be able to get diagnoses quickly, rather than sending samples offsite to be processed and waiting for the results."

 #### Date of the event
-date: "2020-06-30"
+date: "2020-08-27"

 #### billboard
 billboard:
-  homepage-title: 'COVID-19 Diagnostic Testing'
+  homepage-title: 'Hunting for infection, one molecule at a time'
   image: "/events/kraw-lecture/2020/images/banner.jpg"
   subtitle: Kraw Lecture Series
   day: Thursday
-  month: July
+  month: August
-  date: 23
+  date: 27
   year: 2020
   starttime: 5:30 p.m.
-  endtime: 7:00 p.m.
+  endtime:

 location:
   address: Virtual Event